 A Featured Article List is a custom article list created for use in a specific template, such as the front page of your publication.
-To create a new list, click on Featured Article List in the Content menu, then click the blue Add list button.
+To create a new list, click on Featured Article List in the Content menu, then click the + Add list button.

-In the Featured Article Lists page which opens, enter a name for the new list into the List Name field.
-Then click the blue Save button.
+Enter a memorable name for the new list into the List Name field if you wish.
+By default, the list name is the date and time it was created.
+Then click the blue Save button on the right side.